ivoysey/agdademo/patter.md

   ++ (x :: l1) l2 = x :: (++ l1 l2)
 ```

+the `{ }` syntax is more or less like the `( )` for Pi types, except that
+you're allowed to leave it off at the call site and agda will guess it from
+the context. it's basically just doing fancy unification, so it can guess a
+lot of things. picking which order to put your arguments and what to make
+implicit or not is an art---never using it is irritating, using it too much
+is so clutterd as to be un-damn-readable, and there's a shifting sweet spot
+in between.

-we can use the mixfix mechanism for any identifier, too, not just in types
+we can use the mixfix mechanism for any identifier, not just in types
 or type constructor names:

 ```agda